 Unzip the archive file to the directory of your choice.
-A version of fastsimcoal2 should be present (fsc252.exe under windows, or fsc252 under linux of MacOSX).
-You can rename it to fsc25 to use the examples found in this manual.
-On a command line, simply type "fsc25" and you will have a list of the different command-line options available to run fsc25.
+A version of fsc26 should be present (fs3.exe under windows, or fsc26 under linux of MacOSX).
+On a command line, simply type "fsc26" and you will have a list of the different command-line options available to run fsc26.

-In order to access fsc25 from any directory on your hard disk, put the directory on your path under windows, or put fsc25 in your \sim /bin directory under linux or Mac OS X.
+In order to access fsc26 from any directory on your hard disk, put the directory on your path under windows, or put fsc26 in your \sim /bin directory under linux or Mac OS X.

-RUNNING FASTSIMCOAL2
+RUNNING FSC